yonzay/yonzay/README.md

 - 👀 I’m interested in all things computer science and more
 - 🌱 I’m currently learning Haskell and DevOps
 - 💞️ I’m looking to collaborate or work on frontend projects and backend services
-- 📫 Reach me at @yonzay_ on twitter

 <!---
 yonzay/yonzay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.